antonvw/wex/README.md

   also add it's own one(add _() around text strings), and also put the standard wxwidgets localization file in the localization dir.

-  Currently a separate file wxstd-xxx-nl.po is added, as dutch translation is updated only for wxWidgets 2.8.0, whereas we use 2.9, in the added file the extra needed translation are put.
   The place where to put your po files can be found by running wxex-sample, that shows the folder on the status bar.
   You can also test other languages using the special LANG config item,